denten-books/plain-text/5-surface.md

-            1B4A3A "so I can experiment, easily take a look and see how a new version strikes me--and often the first unworried attempt at a way to express something turn out to be satisfactory, or at least to require only minor touch up.
+            1B4A3A "so I can experiment, easily take a look and see how a new version strikes me--and often the first unworried attempt at a way to express something turns out to be satisfactory, or at least to require only minor touch up.

         1B4A4 "Finding that where I might otherwise hesitate in search of the right word, I now pour out a succession of potentially appropriate words,
-        leaving them all the while the rest of the statement takes shape.
-Then I select from among them, or replace them all, or else merely change the list a it and wait for a later movement of the spirit.
+        leaving them all there while the rest of the statement takes shape.
+Then I select from among them, or replace them all, or else merely change the list a it and wait for a later movement of the spirit.[@engelbart_human_1969, 50-1]
 ```

 When input and output coincide in time, as they do on paper, mistakes are